 Level 2 BTEC Diploma in Health and Social Care

-This course develops Level 2 Health and Social Care skills and gives a basis for progressing to employment or more advanced work-related qualifications.
-There are six modules: Communication and Rights, Individual Needs in Health and Social Care, Vocational Experience, Health and Social Care Services, Diet and Health and Human Lifespan Development.
+This course develops Level 2 Health and Social Care skills and gives a basis for progressing to employment, or more advanced work-related qualifications or further education.
+There are eleven modules: these include Individual rights, effective communication, equality, human lifespan, vocational experience, health and social care values and equality and diversity.
 The course runs three days a week for one year.
-You will also study Functional Skills maths and English or ESOL and do a work experience placement for which you will need a CRB check (see entry requirements for details).
+You will also study Functional Skills maths and English or ESOL and do a work experience placement for which you will need a DBS check.

 What do I need to get on the course?